-'Unbound' is an interdisciplinary, creative project across borders that seeks to collaborate with poets, writers, artists, musicians, composers, as well as researchers around the world around the idea of multilinguality in different contexts and across different media.
+'Unbound' is an interdisciplinary, creative project across borders that encourages collaboration with poets, writers, artists, musicians, composers, as well as computer science and arts, and arts and humanities experts around the world around the idea of multilinguality in poetry writing in different contexts and across different media.

 List of current / past collaborators:

 Language Acts and Worldmaking is a flagship project funded by the AHRC Open World Research Initiative, which aims to regenerate and transform modern language learning by foregrounding language’s power to shape how we live and make our worlds.
 “Unbound” is part of the 2018 and 2019 Small Grants programme.

 Alo Allik, sound artist, researcher, programmer from London.
 Alo is an Estonian sound artist who has performed his live coded electronic music and generative computer graphics throughout the world.
 His aesthetically and geographically restless lifestyle has enabled him to traverse a diverse range of musical worlds including DJ-ing electronic dance music, live electronic jam sessions, electroacoustic composition, free improvisation and audiovisual performances.
 Currently, Alo works as a researcher, programmer and lecturer in London, while continuing to perform his music and visuals to audiences worldwide.